disturbedkh/Aegis-All-In-One/README.md

 > 💡 **Tip**: The setup script (`setup.sh`) can automatically install Docker and Docker Compose for you if they're not already installed.

+### Database Compatibility

+This stack uses **MariaDB 12.x** (latest).
+The configuration has been optimized for MariaDB 12+ with deprecated options removed to ensure clean startup without warnings.

 ### Install Docker Manually (Optional)

 If you prefer to install Docker before running the setup script: